Convertible Securities Fund (PCONX)

 Tech, health-care sectors may benefit from policy changes

 Portfolio Manager Rob Salvin discusses policy proposals of the new Administration and the impact on certain industry sectors.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 Share price, principal value, and return will vary, and you may have a gain or loss when you sell your shares.
 To obtain the most recent month-end performance, visit putnam.com.

-Consider these risks before investing: Convertible securities prices may fall or fail to rise over time for several reasons, including both general financial market conditions and factors related to a specific company issuer or industry.
+Consider these risks before investing: Convertible securities prices may fall or fail to rise over time for several reasons, including general financial market conditions, factors related to a specific company or industry, changing market perceptions of the risk of default and changes in government intervention in the financial markets.
+These factors may also lead to increased volatility and reduced liquidity in the markets for convertible securities.
 These risks are generally greater for convertible securities issued by small and/or midsize companies.
-Convertible securities' prices may be adversely affected by underlying common stock price changes.
+Convertible securities prices may be adversely affected by underlying common stock price changes.
 While convertible securities tend to provide higher yields than common stocks, the higher yield may not protect against the risk of loss or mitigate any loss associated with a convertible security's price decline.
 Convertible securities are subject to credit risk, which is the risk that an issuer of the fund's investments may default on payment of interest or principal.
-Credit risk is greater for below-investment-grade convertible securities.
+Credit risk is greater for below investment-grade convertible securities.
 Convertible securities may be less sensitive to interest-rate changes than non-convertible bonds because of their structural features (e.g., convertibility, "put" features).
 Interest-rate risk is generally greater, however, for longer-term bonds and convertible securities whose underlying stock price has fallen significantly below the conversion price.
 You can lose money by investing in the fund.